Help me fix my blog- 19 SEO elements to tick the boxes and change awful into awesome.

 Creating a good and helpful website creates wealth.
 Money may be created later as a by-product of that wealth.
 This, I believe, happens because we apply the above three principles correctly.

 Although we tend to think of wealth as relating to having a lot of money or assets, according to The Cambridge English Dictionary the noun wealth also means “a large amount of something good”.

 If we create a wealth of knowledge and help within our website, we can build trust and earn an income as a result of this wealth, along with a lot of hard work over a period of time.

-- We need to understand what users want to learn.
+- We need to understand what users want to know and write accordingly.

-- Our content needs to be easily read and understood with correct spelling and grammar.
+- Content needs to be easily read and understood with correct spelling and grammar.

-- Our content needs to guide users to more relevant information or advise of the next step to take.
+- The content needs to guide users to more relevant information or advise of the next step to take.